Sifu sighed, again. “You’re too mechanical in your movements. You need to relax while you move, stay in the moment.”

 Sifu kept her eyes on Jie and remained where she stood.
 She looked as relaxed and ready as a dancer before a performance.

 Jie launched himself at her.
 His footwork skipping him right up to Sifu so he could deliver a long, step-up side kick.
 The fluid and practiced movement brought him close to Sifu before she could make any large movements to avoid.
-Sifu pulled her head to the side and Jie’s foot sailed harmlessly passed her head.
+Sifu pulled her head to the side and Jie’s foot sailed harmlessly past her face.
 Jie snapped the leg back just as quickly and Sifu side-stepped around him.

 Jie turned with Sifu and unleashed a flurry of punches at her.
 Quickly Sifu parried the first two and retreated a step, leaving Jie punching at the air.